 - Man on Fire: One soldier is shown running around on fire during Kong's last fight against Nevitt's men.

 - Never Smile at a Crocodile: Kong captures a bunch of alligators for dinner while he wades through a swamp.
+One of them menacingly hisses at Kong, but the ape simply breaks its spine.

 - Numbered Sequel: The film was released as King Kong 2 in some countries.